Biggest round of China tariffs yet could impact consumers, investors

 Breaking News Emails

-The president is expected to have approved a 10 percent tariff on $200 billion worth of Chinese goods.
-The Dow Jones dropped by around 100 points on the news, and shares in Apple — whose core business is intricately entangled with China — fell by just over 2 percent.

-“Tariffs have put the U.S. in a very strong bargaining position, with Billions of Dollars, and Jobs, flowing into our Country — and yet cost increases have thus far been almost unnoticeable.
-If countries will not make fair deals with us, they will be 'Tariffed!'”
-Trump tweeted earlier on Monday.
+Almost half of all Chinese imports into the U.S. are now subject to a tariff, for a total of $250 billion.
+China has already retaliated with tit-for-tat tariffs on billions of dollars of imported U.S.-made goods, noting earlier this month that trade officials there would not be swayed by Trump's tactics.

+"China will have to take necessary countermeasures if the U.S. side ignores the opposition of the overwhelming major of its enterprises and adopts new tariff measures," Commerce Ministry spokesman Gao Feng said last week.

-Treasury Secretary Steven Mnuchin had been working to coordinate talks this week between U.S. and Chinese trade officials, but the prospect of a new round of tariffs threatened to derail that effort.
+Treasury Secretary Steven Mnuchin had been working to coordinate talks this week between U.S. and Chinese trade officials, but this new round of tariffs threatens to derail that effort.

+"As President, it is my duty to protect the interests of working men and women, farmers, ranchers, businesses, and our country itself," Trump continued in his statement.
+"My Administration will not remain idle when those interests are under attack."

-Unlike previous rounds of tariffs, these would affect a much broader array of components and consumer goods, increasing the potential that American shoppers will start to notice higher prices on store shelves.
+Unlike previous rounds of tariffs, the new list affects a much broader array of components and consumer goods, increasing the potential that American shoppers will start to notice higher prices on store shelves.

 “We remain concerned with the continued escalation of tariffs against China [and] the impact of the wide swath of consumer goods — everything from baby products to furniture to lighting was on that list,” said Jonathan Gold, vice president of supply chain and customs policy for the National Retail Federation.
 “Tariffs are not the right approach,” he said, pointing out that even if costs aren’t passed along to customers, absorbing those expenses will hamper companies’ ability to invest in equipment, technology or its workers.